 Hi!
-My name is Evelien, Eef for short, and I’m Community Consultant at Open Social.
-In this role I help our customers on their journey to build and run successful communities using the Open Social platform.
-I will be providing you with information on community building and community management on the Open Social blog, just as I do for our Enterprise clients.
-To kick us off, this week we’ll explore some basic do’s and dont’s for community building.
+My name is Evelien, Eef for short, and I’m the Community Consultant at Open Social.
+I help our customers on their journey to build and run successful communities using the Open Social platform.
+I will provide you with information about community building and community management on the Open Social blog, just as I do for our Enterprise clients.
+To kick us off, we’ll explore some basic Dos and Dont’s for community building.

 The best way to build a vibrant community is to become the thought leader of your community.
-Not just on your platform itself, but outside of it as well.
-You want people to get to know you as the go-to person on the topic you’re trying to build your community around.
+And not just on your platform itself, but outside of it as well.
+You want people to get to know you as the go-to person for the topic that you’re building your community around.

-Don’t worry, you don’t have to know everything, being able to connect the right people to one another will go a long in becoming the thought leader in your field.
+Don’t worry, you don’t have to know everything; being able to connect the right people to one another will already go a long way in becoming the thought leader in your field.

-Not only is it bad for SEO to copy content from others, if you get caught copying content as your own or without proper accreditation you can get a very bad reputation within the wider community where you are trying to carve out your own corner.
+Not only is it bad for SEO to copy content from others, but if you get caught copying content as your own or without proper accreditation you can get a very bad reputation within the wider online community.

-Creating original content is hard, but practice makes perfect and the more original content you create the better you will get at it.
+Creating original content is hard, but practice makes perfect.
+The more original content you create, the better you will get at it.
 Of course, you can always quote others and refer to them with a link, giving proper accreditation while improving your standing in the wider community at the same time!

 Another way is to use original competitions or quizzes to increase engagement.
-Below is a example how we engage the followers of Open Social on Twitter, similar things can be done within your own community.
+Below is an example of how we engage the followers of Open Social on Twitter, similar things can be done within your own community.

-We know you’re working hard on your community, so negative feedback can be annoying.
-Keep in mind: people critique the things they care about, so generally most negative feedback will come from people who want your community to succeed as much as you do.
-Simultaneously some complaints are also hard to respond to.
-Remember that first and foremost people who complain want to be heard.
-Acknowledge their critique, thank them for their feedback and say you’ll look into it.
+We know you’re working hard in your community, so negative feedback can be annoying.
+Keep in mind: people critique the things they care about, so generally, most negative feedback will come from people who want your community to succeed as much as you do.
+Simultaneously, some complaints are also hard to respond to.
+Remember that people who complain want to be heard.
+Acknowledge their critique, thank them for their feedback, and say you’ll look into it.

-Be sure to give the person or people who complained feedback if you decide to make some changes based on their negative feedback and credit them publicly for helping you make improvements to your community!
-Of course, for more controversial complaints, you can always choose to engage with the person or people in question more privately, via direct message or email.
+Be sure to give feedback to the person or people who complained if you decide to make some changes based on their negative feedback, and credit them publicly for helping you make improvements to your community!
+Of course, for more controversial complaints, you can always choose to engage with the person or people in question more privately, via private message or email.
 Just make sure you let the rest of the community know you are taking this ‘off-site’ when you do.

-It’s a great idea to set up an FAQ which includes some of the house rules for your community.
-You can refer new members to this documentation when they sign up or refer existing users to it when they cross boundaries you may have set for your community.
+It’s a great idea to set up an FAQ that includes some of the house rules for your community.
+You can refer new members to this documentation when they sign up or refer existing users to it when they cross the boundaries you have set for your community.

-For example let's look at TechSoup.
+As an example, let's look at TechSoup.
 TechSoup helps civil society organizations to acquire the right technology solutions.
 Their global network reaches 851,000 organizations.
-They have a short and to the point FAQ explaining a few ground rules for their forums, blogs and webinars.
+They have a short and to the point FAQ explaining a few ground rules for their forums, blogs, and webinars.